The big guide to sustainable packaging

 So, you have your recycled box all ready for packing.
 Obviously, you need to cushion your product to prevent rattling and breakage.
 To fill that void between product and box, you use one of a variety of options in the world of void fill (aptly named).
+Void fill is a filler material, used to close up the free space in your shipping box and lock products in place.
 Paper is a popular choice for this.

-Finally, you have the machine-managed paper packaging, whereby a noisy robot crunches kraft paper or puffs up paper bubble wrap in order to make your packing that much more quick and efficient.
+Finally, you have the machine-managed paper packaging, where a noisy robot crunches kraft paper or puffs up paper bubble wrap in order to make your packing that much more quick and efficient.

-Paper packaging is super recyclable and can also be composted (especially a good option if your city has a composting program).
+Paper packaging is super recyclable and can also be composted (an especially good option if your city has a composting program).
 Further, the packaging is often reusable.

-While impractical for most eCommerce businesses, plastic totes are a super sustainable packaging option for businesses that can implement the complex distribution and return system required for consumer adoption.
+While impractical for most eCommerce businesses, plastic tubs are a super sustainable packaging option for businesses that can implement the complex distribution and return system required for consumer adoption.

-Plastic totes are also great for internal use to and from distribution centers and retail locations of larger businesses.
+Plastic tubs are also great for internal use to and from distribution depots and retail locations of larger businesses.

-While plastic totes are initially more expensive, their cost becomes minimal over the lifetime of their use.
-Same for their sustainability—assuming they live a long life, plastic totes replace a great deal of cardboard boxes that may only be used once before returning to the energy-intensive machinery of recycling.
+While plastic tubs are initially more expensive, their cost becomes minimal over the lifetime of their use.
+Same for their sustainability—assuming they live a long life, plastic tubs replace a great deal of cardboard boxes that may only be used once before returning to the energy-intensive machinery of recycling.

 A product of thinking way outside of the box, mushroom packaging is still in early days.
-By growing the mushroom’s root system—called mycelium—into a mold and baking it to become inert, a type of protective cushioning can be created which is entirely compostable at the end of its cycle.
+By growing the mushroom’s root system—called mycelium—into the required shape and baking it to become inert, a type of protective cushioning can be created which is entirely compostable at the end of its cycle.